jasper-zanjani/notes/containers/k8s.md

 # Kubernetes
+Kubernetes is a Greek word that stands for helmsman or captain.\
 Kubernetes (K8s) has emerged as the leading container orchestrator in the industry since 2018.
 It is a **container management** system developed by Google then donated to the **Cloud Native Computing Foundation**.
 It aims to provide better ways of managing distributed components and services across varied infrastructure.\
 A **pod** is the most basic unit that K8s deals with, representing one or more tightly-coupled containers that should be controlled as a single application (typically one main container with subsidiary helper containers).
 A pod's containers should operate closely container, share a lifecycle, and always be scheduled on the same node.\
 A "worker" is a container host, with a Kubelet process that communicates with K8s cluster services.
 K8s uses a **Desired State Management** system.
 Within a **pod** you can specify more than one container image.\